-CHD 215 SUPERVISED PRACTICAL EXPERIENCES IN CHILD DEVELOPMENT (3E) 3 credits PREREQUISITE: Permission of instructor
+CHD 215 SUPERVISED PRACTICAL EXPERIENCES IN CHILD DEVELOPMENT (3E) 3 credits

 This course provides a minimum of 90 hours of hands-on, supervised experience in an approved program for young children.
 Students will develop a portfolio documenting experiences gained during this course.